usabilla/usabilla-u4a-ios-swift-sdk/CampaignReadme.md

 ### Custom Emoticons
 It is possible to use custom images instead of the one provided natively in the SDK.

-To do so, you must provide a list (or two, depending on what you want to achieve) of five UIImage that will be used instead of the Usabilla's default emoticons.
+To do so, you must provide a list (or two, depending on what you want to achieve) of five `UIImage` that will be used instead of the Usabilla's default emoticons.
-The element 0 will be the lowest or leftmost item, while the 5th element will be the highest or rightmost.
+The first element of the array should be the lowest or leftmost item, while the 5th element will be the highest or rightmost.
 At the moment, the SDK does not perform any check to make sure the lists are valid.

 #### Provide only the selected version